What is neuropsychology?

 Neuropsychological examinations are part of the standard of care following trauma to the head as the result of a fall, motor vehicle collision, recreational activities, while participating in sports, and on-the-job.
 Sometimes these injuries are referred to as TBI’s (Traumatic Brain Injuries).

-Additionally, neuropsychological evaluations are often instrumental in determining the nature, progress, and prognosis of various dementias (i.e. Alzheimer’s Disease, Small Vessel Disease, Lewy-Body dementia, senile dementia, etc.).
+Additionally, neuropsychological evaluations are often instrumental in determining the nature, progress, and prognosis of various dementias (i.e. Alzheimer’s dementia Microvascular dementia, Lewy-Body dementia, senile dementia, etc.).
 This information is crucial to helping your physician determine the best treatment protocol for you.

 A neuropsychological examination may also be used to diagnose learning limitations and attentional difficulties, and to help in determining medication use and effectiveness as well as academic and learning strategies.